Fingerling42/altruist-tester/README.md

 Python burn-in tester for assembled Altruist devices.

-The current workflow tests one device connected over USB-C serial to a Linux host, Raspberry Pi, or development machine.
-The tester captures raw firmware logs, parses development metrics and sensor values, evaluates health rules, and writes machine-readable and human-readable run artifacts.
+The single-device workflow tests one device connected over USB-C serial to a Linux host, Raspberry Pi, or development machine.
+Batch mode runs the same single-device worker for several USB-connected devices at once.
+The tester captures raw firmware logs, parses health, build, payload, upload, and sensor observations, evaluates health rules, and writes machine-readable and human-readable artifacts.

 Firmware builds with health telemetry emit a compact snapshot once per minute: